k3rubo/Catherine-DSAproject/README.md

 (iv).
 Consecutive Operations Add - If operations run sequentially, add their complexities, then simplify.
 Example: O(n)+O(n^2)→ simplified to :O(n^2), (since n^2 dominates)

 (v).
 Focus on the Dominant Term - Only the term with the highest growth rate matters since the larger values of n, lower-order terms become minimal.
 Example : O(n^2+n)→O(n^2).

+Question 2: Memory allocation: Arrays - Memory is allocated at compile time(static) and it has a contiguous block of memory Linked lists - Memory is allocated dynaamically as nodes are added and it has anon-contiguous memory allocation

+Performance: Arrays - Fast access to elements by index is required directly 0(1) Linked lists - Slow access to elements by index is 0(n) since transversal is needed

+Insertion and deletion operations: Arrays - Insertions and deletions are infrequent and at the end Linked lists - Insertions and deletions are needed at the beginning or middle